Russ and the Cave House

 The connection to Internet Marketing applies if IM would be a new business to you.

 In which case, the moral of Russ's story is that starting any new business, whether it is online or offline, will involve you in learning new skills.
 As my logo says you'll be “Learning as you go along”.
-(As an aside: Doing logos is something I couldn't do just a few months ago – so that's a skill I have had to learn.)

 The Risks of Starting an Online Business